Raestrict/ray_tracer/README.md

 # Ray tracer program implementation with minimal libraries; Written in pure C and SDL2.

-##To build from source, you need the following dependencies:
+## To build from source, you need the following dependencies:

--sdl2
+- sdl2
--gcc
+- gcc
--make
+- make

 To run the program, execute the ./ray_tracer binary.